lnferreira/global_fss_analysis_forecasting/README.md

    * fire_season_analysis.R
       - Method implementation
    * run_example.R
-      - Example of how to use the code
+      - An example of how to use the fire season detection and the forecasting methods
    * data_exemple.csv
       - Data from figure 1 in the paper (India).
-This data is used in the examples.
+This data is used in the examples
    * R.Rproj
       - R Studio project file